MegaFocusDev/CompleteReadmeKit/README.md

 <h2 id="achievements">🏆 Achievements</h2>

-Here, we'll show you how to showcase your GitHub achievements in your README.
+Here, we'll show you how to get and showcase your GitHub achievements in your README.

 | Badge | Title | How to get |
 | --- | --- | --- |